-Those who have been following our blog may have put two and two together to notice that we, as RV’ers, we are more likely to park in America’s small towns; out of the way of big cities.
-While the cities boast so many cool and cultural things to do and see, small town America is where our Nation forms and stands.
-Through the past two years, we’ve stayed in Taylorsville, Kentucky…Gering, Nebraska…Penrose, Colorado…and Castroville, Texas.
-These small towns that pepper the U.S. map are what weave our country joining our cities together to form the greatest nation in the world.
+Those who have been following our blog may have put two and two together to notice that we, appreciate and love America’s small towns; out of the way of big cities.
+While the big cities boast so many cool and cultural things to do and see, we think Small Town America is where our Country is cool.

 The first town colonized on the Medina River and west of San Antonio, Castroville and its fertile Texas land and invigorating climate was seen as having endless possibilities to the Europeans.
 Land in Europe was expensive and hard to come by and usually only promised to the first born son.
 Henri Castro and his “Free Texas Land” were a dream to these settlers.

-As we walked the town, we noticed the aging buildings.
-We’ve learned that the town of Castroville boasts having over 100 buildings over 150 years old that continue to stand the test of time.
+As we walked the town, we noticed the many vintage buildings and structures.
+We’ve learned that the town of Castroville boasts having over 100 buildings that are over 150 years old that continue to stand the test of time.

 We browsed antique stores…

-and several of the little shops, including Castroville Pottery on Fiorella Street where we spent about a half hour chatting about our adventures with Eveylyn…and she intensely listened while we admired their handcrafted pottery.
-It breaks my heart that we can’t buy wares like this as in our RV we must be compliant with space and weight, but nonetheless, it was still nice to pick up the pieces and oogle over their beauty and craftsmanship.
-We appreciate good handcrafts and art…and the story told.
+…and several of the little shops, including Castroville Pottery on Fiorella Street where we spent about a half hour chatting with Eveylyn and browsing.
+We admired the shop’s handcrafted pottery.
+Unfortunately, we couldn’t buy any of their wares because of weight and space in our RV.
+Nonetheless, it was still nice to pick up the pieces and ogle their beauty and craftsmanship.
+We appreciate good handcrafts and appreciate the story and personality behind them.

-After walking through a couple of blocks, we decided to walk over to the Saturday Farmer’s Market which we emphatically love love love!
-We picked up two dozen eggs and local honey…
+After walking through a couple of blocks, we meandered over to the Saturday Farmer’s Market which we dearly loved!
+We picked up two dozen of local eggs and a jar of honey.

-We even purchased some after he brought them to me with his mouth full, muttering, ‘buy these’.
-So sorry we missed their wine tasting they have on Saturdays but I think we’ll be back.
-We will have to keep this one in mind, stocking up before leaving and definitely spreading the word about this friendly gourmet go-to.
-Who can beat friendly with delicious?
+We purchased some after he brought them to me with his mouth full, muttering, ‘buy these’.
+We stocked up before leaving.
+Who can beat small-town-friendly with delicious?

-So, now you see why we chose to go ‘the unbeaten path’ because that’s where America’s hidden treasures are; the people, the history and the beauty of the country that surrounds.
+So, now you see why we chose to go the unbeaten path because that’s where America’s hidden treasures are; the people, the history, the culture and the beauty of the country that surrounds.